Variable Star: Plot

 Eighteen-year-old aspiring musician and composer Joel Johnston, a Ganymedean on Earth for his education, falls in love with fellow college student Jinny Hamilton.
 Both are orphans and poor.
 When Jinny decides their relationship is ready to progress to marriage, she reveals that she is actually Jinnia Conrad, a granddaughter of humanity's richest man, Richard Conrad.
 Joel learns that Conrad has already mapped out his future; he is to be groomed for a role in the family business and to produce children to continue the dynasty.
 Determined to pursue his own destiny, he flees the Conrad estate with the help of Jinny's cousin, seven-year-old Evelyn.

-To escape the Conrads and their vast reach, Joel joins the crew of the RSS Charles Sheffield.
+To escape Richard Conrad's reach, Joel joins the crew of the RSS Charles Sheffield.
 The ship is headed to a distant star on a 20-year voyage to establish a colony, one of several scattered dozens of light-years from Earth.
 With experience from his family farm, Joel works as a farmer for the ship's crew of 500 and as a part-time musician.
 He regularly corresponds with Evelyn through the twins on board who maintain contact with Earth via telepathy with their siblings.

 Six "relativists" are essential to the voyage, controlling the ship's quantum ramjet drive with their minds.
 The drive has to run continuously; at relativistic speeds, it is nearly impossible to restart it, and then only for a short period after it has stopped.
 Each relativist can only stand the strain reliably for six hours a day.
 Five years into the voyage, one is killed and another mentally incapacitated, leaving no margin for error.